tidymodels/broom/cran-comments.md

 # release summary

-broom 0.5.6 is a minor release that fixes failing checks due to changes to the `tibble` package
+broom 0.5.6 is a minor release that fixes failing checks due to changes to the `tibble` package. this is a resubmission that also removes the `xergm` dependency.

 ## Test environments